OWASP/www-project-developer-guide/draft/04-foundations/05-top-ten.md

 * [Top 10 Proactive Controls][proactive10]
 * [Top 10 Web Application Security Risks][top10]

-Other OWASP Top 10s are 'incubator' projects, work in progress, so this list will change over time.
+Other OWASP Top 10s are 'incubator' projects, which are work in progress, so this list will change over time.

 ----